 - Arrange your items and make a commitment to spend a little bit of time each day with your altar.
 Spending time with your altar can be as simple as looking at it in passing or simply touching an item on it for a moment.
 I found that daily contact of some sort with my altars has been helpful.

-Here are a couple of my favorite Etsy shops for altars and altar pieces:
+Here are a couple of my favorite shops for altars and altar pieces:

-Remember your altar is an extension of your soul and they’ll vary greatly in size, style and appearance–there’s really no wrong way to do it.
+Remember your altar is an extension of your soul and they’ll vary greatly in size, style, and appearance–there’s really no wrong way to do it.
 Let me know how your altar turns out, feel free to share a picture with me, or if you already have an altar I’d love to hear about your experience with it!
-Please feel free to leave a comment or send me a message.
+Please feel free to send me a message.